freescout/velostar/README.md

 # Versions

 ## 0.2.0
-Use of material-ui to improve application UI
+Use of material-ui to improve application UI.
-Displayed data is stored in the app since too many requests to the Rennes data server result in a temporary request lockout
+Displayed data is stored in the app since too many requests to the Rennes data server result in a temporary request lockout.

 ## 0.1
 Fetch real time bicycle availability data from Rennes Open Data server and display using React-table component